Metropolitan Hilarion led the Winter Session of the Diocesan Council

 Archpriest Victor Potapov

-meeting began with the singing of the prayer "O Heavenly King,"
+meeting began with the prayer "O Heavenly King," after which the

 In his introductory remarks, His Eminence, Metropolitan Hilarion,